Onset of symmetry breaking by the functional RG method: The numerical algorithm

 The algebraic equations for the coefficients of the Chebyshev polynomials remain well defined in the limit $\beta,\gamma\to0$.
 The boundary condition \eq{boundc} is imposed in this null-equation limit.
-The solution is carefully monitored in a second limit, by removing the upper limit of the equation, $\Phi_\mr{max}\to\infty$.
+The solution is carefully monitored in and was found stable as the upper limit of the equation was by sent to infinity, $\Phi_\mr{max}\to\infty$.
 The potential $U_k(\phi)$ was found to be convergent and $\Phi_\mr{max}$ was finally fixed by having relative error $10^{-6}$ up to field values higher than $\Lambda$.

 The algorithm has been tested by the choice $v_k(\phi)=V_k'(\phi)$ but it was found to be less stable and more time consuming.